 Recipe FAQs

-You can make the dough the night before.
-Keep it shaped in a disc, wrapped in plastic and place in a zip top bag in the fridge.
+Yes.
+Keep the dough shaped in a disc, wrapped in plastic and place in a zip top bag.

 If doing this, there is no need to chill it again, prior to baking.